r00li/CarCluster/README.md

 - Forza Horizon 4 (Horizon 5 should also work, as should Forza Motorsport 7)
 - BeamNG.drive
+- Simhub (not a game but a tool to interface with other games)

 ## Set it up
 ### Wiring for PQ platform cluster